 - I'd like to get from A to B as quickly as possible.

 - I'd like to have horses that will obey me to the letter.

 - And horses that won't eat unless I ride them.

-And if you think now, 150 years later, of horses that leave nothing behind and cost nothing if I don't use them, then maybe you'll get out with electric mobility and car sharing.
-That much the users "know", after all.
+And if you think now, 150 years later, of horses that do not leave anything behind and do not cost anything while unused, then maybe you'll get to electric mobility and car sharing.
+That much the users do "know" after all.